 With the right support, you can lead a healthy, active life with osteoarthritis.
-Osteoarthritis doesn't necessarily get worse and doesn't always lead to disability.
+The condition does not necessarily get worse.

 Living healthily